MohdHedayati/Local-app---system-health-metric-analyzer/README.md

-## This is local streamlit APP whose releases will be listed soon
+## This is local PyQt5 APP whose releases will be listed soon

 # Collect data from your own system and let our web agents handle the rest !